FM Dojo — User Guide

 Data/context is JSON.
 Use top-level keys for bare FileMaker identifiers, put table occurrence fields under fields, and variables under variables.
 For example, a calculation that references JSON can use a top-level JSON key; a calculation that references Invoices::Payload should put that value under fields.

-The MVP evaluator currently supports Let, If, Case, arithmetic, comparison, text concatenation, and these functions: GetAsNumber, GetAsText, JSONFormatElements, JSONGetElement, Left, Length, Lower, Middle, Position, Right, Round, Trim, and Upper.
+The evaluator supports Let, If, Case, arithmetic, comparison, text concatenation, and a growing set of Aggregate, Container, Get, JSON, Logical, Number, Text, and path functions.
 Unsupported functions or missing field/variable values are shown in red.

-If you paste raw JSON, XML, or text and the evaluator cannot tell which FileMaker field or variable it represents, it asks what you pasted and can wrap the data for you.
+If you paste raw JSON or text and the evaluator cannot tell which FileMaker field or variable it represents, it asks what you pasted and can wrap the data for you.
 The header Chat button opens the standard FM Dojo chat panel on the right side of the evaluator and sends the current calculation, data/context, result or error, and evaluator capability list through FM Dojo's chat API so the assistant can help reshape the calculation or context to something the evaluator can run.

 SQL Fiddle